MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 595 - Epilogue 2 - Sky Peak - Failing Sky Peak 2nd Station Pass.md

   * *Jump to [anchor 23](#23)*

-*If the Team has learned there's good news at the café:*
+*If the player has progressed far enough:*

   * *Jump to [anchor 23](#23)*